-A shy co-ed and her classmates travel to Europe to see a ritual.
+A shy co-ed and her classmates travel to the Balkans in Europe to see a rare local ritual.
 With a satanist/professor with them, he lures them into deadly traps to become sacrifices to Satan.
 One co-ed is a virgin, the main key to bring Satan back to life.
 But can the co-ed lose her virginity before Satan controls the world?

 See more »

 Despite the title, this film has nothing to do with Beyond the Door

 (1977) (aka Beyond The Door II).
 Distributors titled this Beyond the Door III to capitalize on the success of the previous films.
 See more

 The first time the track moves on its own, the string guiding it is visible.
 See more